-The construction works are planned to commence around the middle of 2017.
+The project is expected to be completed by the middle of 2017.

 Coogee and Gordons Bay Fishermen's clubs and Wylie's Baths Caretaker's Cottage

 In 2016, Council completed remedial and structural repair works to the Wylie's Baths Caretaker's Cottage at Coogee, as well as to the fishermen's clubs located at Gordons Bay and the northern end of Coogee Beach.